The Temple of Fortuna by Elodie Harper

 Synopsis

-Review of The Magician’s Daughter
+Review of The Damages by Genevieve Scott

 For regular reading updates, check out my Goodreads profile.